 The Church asks us to understand that Christ, who came once in the flesh, is prepared to come again.
 When we remove all obstacles to his presence he will come, at any hour and moment, to dwell spiritually in our hearts, bringing with him the riches of his grace.

 In her concern for our salvation, our loving mother the Church uses this holy season to teach us through hymns, canticles and other forms of expression, of voice or ritual, used by the Holy Spirit.
 She shows us how grateful we should be for so great a blessing, and how to gain its benefit: our hearts should be as much prepared for the coming of Christ as if he were still to come into this world.
 The same lesson is given us for our imitation by the words and example of the holy men of the Old Testament.

 FOR A FREE ADVENT “CHEAT SHEET” with many practical suggestions on how you and your family or study group can hope to make this the best Advent and Christmas Season ever, either sign up for free on our email list or confirm your existing subscription and then email us at email@example.com asking for your free copy.
 This document is not posted publicly on our website and is for our subscribers only.

 For more great resources for the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY

-This reflection on the meaning of the Christian Season of Advent, the time of preparation for the Coming of Jesus Christ, is an excerpt of a Pastoral Letter written by St. Charles Borromeo, bishop of Milan, Italy, in the 16th Century.
-It is incorporated into the Church’s Office of Readings on Monday in the First Week of Advent with the accompanying biblical reading from Isaiah 1:21 – 2:5.
+This reflection on the meaning of the Christian Season of Advent, the time of preparation for the Coming of Jesus Christ, is an excerpt of a Pastoral Letter by St. Charles Borromeo, bishop of Milan, Italy, in the 16th Century.
+It appears in the Church’s Office of Readings on Monday in the First Week of Advent.
+The the accompanying biblical reading is from Isaiah 1:21 – 2:5.